Prof. Tom Slater

 Slater, T. (2002) Looking at the ‘North American City’ through the lens of gentrification discourse, Urban Geography 23(2) p.131-153

-Slater, T. (2017) “Revanchism, Ignorance and Class Struggle in Austerity Britain” in N. Benach and A. Albet (Eds) Processes of Urban Gentrification: Neil Smith and Beyond (London: Routledge).
+Slater, T. (2017) ‘Revanchism, Ignorance and Class Struggle in Austerity Britain’ in A. Albet and N. Benach (Eds.)
+Gentrification as a Global Strategy: Neil Smith and Beyond (London: Routledge) pp112-131.

 Slater, T. (2017) Territorial Stigmatisation, Gentrification and Class Struggle: An interview with Tom Slater in P. Kirkness and A.Tijé-Dra (Eds) Negative Neighbourhood Reputation and Place Attachment: The Production and Contestation of Territorial Stigma (London: Routledge).